 Evacuate the area, warn others to leave and stay out of the area.
 Avoid touching the spill, walking in it, or breathing it, whether it has an odor or not.
 (Secure area, post a warning sign, if it is safe to do so.)

 Remain on the scene, but at a safe distance, to receive and direct EHRS/Public Safety emergency personnel when they arrive.
+If the event affects the outdoor environment, move or remain upwind.
 You are needed to relay essential information, and possibly receive important information.

 Click here for information on biohazard and blood spills from the Biosafety Manual.